lazee/premonition/README.md

 Premonition is a [Jekyll](https://jekyllrb.com/) extension that makes it possible to add block-styled Markdown side content to your documentation, for example summaries, notes, hints or warnings.

 It looks for a custom header on the first line of [block quotes](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#blockquotes) and converts it into html markup before the Jekyll Markdown parser are executed.
-As of now we only support the [RedCarpet Markdown parser](https://github.com/vmg/redcarpet), but Kramdown support might be added in the future if requested.

 <p align="center">
 <img src="https://github.com/amedia/premonition/raw/master/screen.png" height="450"/>